fboehm/gemma2/cran-comments.md

 > Please add more examples in your Rd-files.
 Since you have tests, you can
 > wrap them in \donttest{}.

+Thank you.
+I've added examples for all exported functions.

 ### Point 4